cornwarecjp/amiko-pay/README.md

 Amiko-pay
 =========

-Fast, scalable and decentralized payment network for Bitcoin, inspired by the Ripple.
+Fast, scalable and decentralized payment network for Bitcoin.

 The basic idea of Amiko-pay is that it forms a network of micro-transaction links: